BrightSpots/rctab-docs/README.md

 cp .githooks/* .git/hooks/ # installs the git hooks
 ```

+This command will have to be repeated by all contributors to the repo every time the git hooks are updated.

 ## Using MkDocs in the Virtual Environment

 Poetry automatically creates a virtual environment for your project.